When is a Car Accident Attorney Necessary in Minnesota?

 After most car accidents, both parties simply file the accident report, exchange insurance information, and let their insurance companies take it from there.
-This is an approach that works fine for most car accidents where fault is clearly, neither party is seriously injured, vehicle damage is moderate, and insurance makes the process seamless.
+This is an approach that works fine for car accidents where fault is clear, neither party is seriously injured, vehicle damage is moderate, and the insurance process is seamless.
 However, if one of the above statements is not true, it may be time to consider hiring an attorney.

 If you have recently been involved in a car accident and are experiencing one of these situations, hiring an attorney may be the smoothest route to putting the situation behind you.

 There are several insurance problems that may make hiring an attorney your best option.
 If your insurance company is suddenly claiming you’re not covered, you had a lapse in coverage, or your coverage is insufficient, legal representation can help you determine your next steps.
 In addition, if the accident involved an uninsured motorist, an attorney can provide crucial guidance in navigating these claims.

 If it is at all unclear who the at-fault driver was, or if you believe the police report or insurance claims are an inaccurate depiction of the events of the accident, contact an attorney.
 Attorneys are well-versed in the process of proving negligence and fault and can help you approach the issue with a wealth of knowledge in your arsenal.